moulos-lab/metaseqr2-tutorial/project.md

 ## Deadline

-The deadline for the project is **Sunday, 30/04/2023, end of day**.
+The deadline for the project is **Friday, 15/03/2024, end of day**.
 The answers to the questions should be sent by e-mail to Panagiotis Moulos.